jcmayoral/collision_detector_functions/README.md

-This package contains my persnal projects developed in a Raspbery PI board.
+This package contains my tutorials developed in a Raspbery PI board.